 Increase the quality of your sales pipeline.
 According to a Deloitte finding, 72% of sales folks leveraging social media consistently outperform counterparts who don’t.

-Tapping into the power of employee advocacy through social media strategically can also bring down the cost of customer acquisition (CAC), as this graphic clarifies.
+Tapping into the power of employee advocacy through social media can also reduce the cost of customer acquisition (CAC), as this graphic clarifies.

 Interestingly, advocacy benefits employees too.
 Almost 86% of employees who took part in a formal advocacy program in their organization admitted that it affected their career paths positively.

-An Employee Advocacy Program must be strategic, voluntary, and self-sustaining.
+An employee advocacy program must be strategic, voluntary, and autonomous.
 In other words, it must have a tangible vision with measurable targets, it must not be forced upon your employees, and it must carry enough conviction and steam to run a long course.

 Findings of a study showed that “An identity of entrepreneurial thinking manifested in customer orientation and pragmatism helps loyalty, an identity of caring that manifests in cohesion and comfort helps satisfaction, and an identity of success by unruliness that manifests in risk-taking and freedom helps identification.
 If all these are present, advocacy is the highest.”

-Employee advocacy seeks social selling skills amongst employees, with high-growth businesses realizing why is employee advocacy important in human services.
-Companies have started creating employee advocacy programs because they directly increase engagement among employees.
+Employee advocacy seeks social selling skills amongst employees, with high-growth businesses realizing why employee advocacy is important in human services.
+Companies have started creating employee advocacy programs because they directly increase employee engagement.

 Employee advocacy best practices help build networks and connections that help attract customers and employees.
-The brand awareness and social reach of the organization content shared by employees is greater than the message shared by the brand's owned social media channels.
+The brand awareness and social reach of the organization content shared by employees are more significant than the message conveyed by the brand's owned social media channels.
 With the continuous decline of brands' social reach across social media, employee advocacy best practices are a simple solution for effective brand communication.